fermoya/SwiftUIPager/README.md

 ### Gestures

 `Pager` comes with the following built-in gestures:
 - Tap on any item to bring it to focus.
+Need to call `itemTappable`
 - Swipe acroos the items

 ### Events